 - Solve a simple household problem that might otherwise cost you more to fix.

-We had a contest.
+We had a contest to name our first printer, a Makerbot 5th Gen that we have retired.
 Gutenberg won.
 Read all about it on the blog!

 Ada is named after Ada Lovelace, the mother of modern computing.

 Sibyl was a Greek prophetess who could see the future, and 3D printing is one of those "we're living in the future!" kind of technologies.

 The Library’s 3D printers are available to make three-dimensional objects in plastic using a design that the patron has provided as a digital computer file.

 - The Library’s 3D printers may be used for lawful purposes only.
 The public will not be permitted to use the Library’s 3D printers to create material that is: